Friday, May 29, 2026

 The song features lyrics by Mack David and was popularized in 1940 by jazz singers like Connee Boswell.

-To hear how Tchaikovsky's 19th-century classical theme was transformed into a 1940s vocal pop standard:
+To hear how Tchaikovsky's 19th-century classical theme was transformed into a 1940s vocal pop standard you can sing these words!

 ——————————————————————————